How Pool Skimmer Works [All about Pool Skimmer]

 Automatic and solar-powered pool skimmer

 The use of automatic and solar pool cleaners is becoming increasingly popular among pool owners.
 However, for the automatic cleaner to work, there must be a return jet in the pool.
+Visit this article If you are interested in automatic pool cleaner.

 When water returns from the pump to the pool, the auto-cleaner is directed into the return jet, where the water enters the auto-cleaner basket, where it spins like a whirlpool.
 Then suck the surrounding water and dirt into the upper and lower filter bags.
 The debris is trapped in the filter bag, and the water returns to the pool.